Fl4gu1z0wsky/CEH/README.md

 #  :globe_with_meridians: :computer: :closed_lock_with_key: CEH - Knowledges
 CEH certification :milky_way:

-This repository is here to help pass the CEH.
-Not everything is here, but it based on my knowledges and what I needed to improve to pass the certification.
+This repository is here to help for the CEH.
 The terminology and the information are from :
 - Udemy: CEH v11 312-50: Certified Ethical Hacker Practice Exams.
 NEW (Good questions and answers well explained)